TheoFontana/BE_QoS/slides.md

 ## Realisation

 * Core network using MPLS
-* VPN-IP tunnel for connection client's sites
+* VPN-IP tunnel for establishing connection between client's sites
-* Bandwidth Broker is Python web app
+* Bandwidth Broker is a python web application
 * Proxy SIP exchange with the BB via http requests

 ---